 Photo: Paige Jones

-Now that you’ve shared in the joy of your daughter’s engagement, it’s time to start preparing for the big day.
+Now that you’ve shared in the joy of your daughter’s engagement, it’s time to start preparing for her big day.
 Not sure what responsibilities come with being the mother of the bride?
-This comprehensive guide to mother-of-the-bride etiquette and duties will outline your key role in the wedding, from the planning process to the reception.
-But, most importantly, being the mother of the bride means doing what moms do best: being there for your daughter with your love and support.
+This comprehensive guide to mother-of-the-bride etiquette and duties outlines your key role in the wedding, from how to lend your daughter a hand before the wedding to what you should expect on the wedding day.

 Before the Wedding